fabagaipo/cmsc21/README.md

 Brief Description for each Machine Problem:

-MP 1 (Counting the days -- err -- the Frequencies)
+MP1 (Counting the days -- err -- the Frequencies)

-MP 2 (FLAMES, Let me Count the Ways)Assignment
+MP2 (FLAMES, Let me Count the Ways)

-MP3 (Tic-Tac, Refreshment to be Shared -- But no can do for Tic-Tac-Toe) MP4 (Day of the Week)
+MP3 (Tic-Tac, Refreshment to be Shared -- But no can do for Tic-Tac-Toe)

+MP4 (Day of the Week)

-MP 5 (Define recursion: see recursion)
+MP5 (Define recursion: see recursion)

-MP 6 (Counting Objects - My First Pseudo-Image Processing)
+MP6 (Counting Objects - My First Pseudo-Image Processing)